aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Procedure:** First, water from the [Landscape classification](#Ch05.03) were selected (values equal to 200 were reclassified to value 1, others as 0).
-Then the layer is aggregated to EGV resolution using the function `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
+Then the layer is aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output was applied to ensure no missing values at the edges.
 Finally, the layer was